akumuli/Documentation/Storage-organization.md

 ### Metadata storage
 All parameters, volumes and series names are stored in sqlite3 database.
 Database file has ".akumuli" extension, it can be opened and queried using sqlite3 command line tool.

+### Compression
+Akumuli can compress data using specialized compression algorithm.
+It uses DeltaRLE + LEB128 for timestamps and ids.
+For values algorithm described in this paper is used: http://users.ices.utexas.edu/~burtscher/papers/dcc06.pdf

+Compression can't be disabled.